 The holotypes were photographed at the University of Sheffield with an Infinity 1 camera mounted on a Meiji MT 5300H microscope, while the specimens from the topotype material were photographed at a 100× magnification with an MRc5 camera mounted on a Zeiss Axio Imager A1 at Ghent University and with an Olympus DP72 camera mounted on a BX41 microscope at the Station de Biologie Marine (Ifremer, Concarneau).
 For scanning electron microscope (SEM) observations, single cysts were picked from the residue and mounted on a glass slide or were filtered using polycarbonate membrane filters (Millipore, Billerica, MA, USA, GTTP Isopore, 0.22 μm pore size), sputter coated with gold, and examined using a JEOL6400 SEM at Ghent University and a Zeiss SIGMA300 Gemini field emission SEM at the Station de Biologie Marine (Ifremer, Concarneau).

 The holotypes of Spiniferites delicatus and Spiniferites elongatus were successfully identified in the palynological collections at the University of Sheffield.
 The holotypes of Spiniferites belerius and Spiniferites lazus were not found due to the poor condition of the slides.
-All of the Spiniferites species identified by Reid (1974), except S. bentorii, S. hyperacanthus and S. pachydermus, were found in the newly processed samples from topotype localities.
+All of the Spiniferites species identified by Reid (1974), except Spiniferites bentorii, Spiniferites hyperacanthus and Spiniferites pachydermus, were found in the newly processed samples from topotype localities.

 Additional observations, for illustrative purposes, of 'Spiniferites ramuliferus' were made on residues from the type stratum and locality of Spiniferites coniconcavus in the Pliocene Verrebroek Dock section in Belgium (processing details in De Schepper et al. 2004).